-The Anglo European School was the first state school in the UK to offer the International Baccalaureate IB Career Programme (IBCP) and is now one of 70 schools world-wide offering this unique programme.
+The Anglo European School was the first state school in the UK to offer the International Baccalaureate IB Career Programme (IBCP) and is now one of 214 schools in 23 countries offering this unique programme.
 The IB is responding to a worldwide trend of developing courses that combine academic skills with practical skills and IBCP has been developed as a result of listening to what employers and universities want from students.
 Major industries have been involved in the planning of the curriculum.
-Jaidon Kent is a recent graduate from our IBC Programme.
-Jaidon is interviewed on the IBO website.

-Since 2010 Anglo European School has been offering this new qualification as part of a pilot group of schools.
+Since 2010 Anglo European School has been offering this qualification as part of a pilot group of schools.
 We were the first state school in the UK to offer it.
 A total of eleven schools from around the world, including schools from Finland, Canada, Hong Kong, Dubai, USA, Australia and Mauritius were also part of the pilot.
 The IBCP was accredited by OFQUAL in 2011 which allowed the school to offer another fully UK accredited IB programme.
 The IBCP provides an exciting opportunity for schools and colleges to be involved in the provision of a certificate that focuses on the mix of practical and academic skills needed by students in the 21st century.

 Students following this course study two A Levels from the existing A Level provision.
-One or both must be Vocational A Level Equivalents in: Business Studies; Science; Digital Media; Financial Studies or BTEC Sport & Leisure.
+One or both must be Vocational A Level Equivalents in: Business Studies, Creative Digital Media or Financial Studies.

 In addition students will study two IB Standard subjects.
 There will also be the opportunity to study GCSE English or Mathematics if needed.

 Students will be required to study a foreign language from a linguistic and cultural perspective, completing a language development portfolio in evidence of their development.
 They will produce a portfolio of work which demonstrates how their skills in this language have developed over the course.